srideviblogs/srideviblogs.github.io/_posts/2025-07-30-linux-user-setup.md

 - It ensures users can perform tasks (like running a backup job) without giving them full shell access.
 - Understanding this helps when writing scripts, designing user permissions, and automating Linux tasks responsibly.

-Thanks for reading!
-This was Day 1 of my 100-day DevOps challenge.
+Thanks for reading Day 1 of my 100 Days of DevOps!
-Stay tuned for the next topic, where I’ll explore more practical and foundational DevOps skills.
+Stay tuned for Day 2 — more hands-on, real-world DevOps insights coming up!